idaholab/moose/modules/geochemistry/doc/content/source/userobjects/GeochemicalModelDefinition.md

 These species can never be [swapped](swap.md) into the basis.

+## kinetic_rate_descriptions

+A list of [GeochemistryKineticRate](GeochemistryKineticRate.md) user objects that define the kinetic rates for the kinetic species should be supplied.
+If a kinetic species has no rate prescribed then its reaction rate will be zero.
+Multiple [GeochemistryKineticRate](GeochemistryKineticRate.md) user objects can apply to a single kinetic species: in this case the sum of all the rates defines the overall reaction rate for the kinetic species.

 ## Secondary species

 The complete list of [secondary species](equilibrium.md) is automatically computed based on the above information using the following algorithm: